Sahana-manjunath1995/Data-Analysis-Using-Pandas/readme.md

 # Data analysis using Pandas
-This project aims at analysing covid data and Indian gross domestic price data by using Pandas and Matplotlib.
+This project aims at analysing covid data and Indian gross domestic price data by using Pandas.

 ## Requirements
 - pandas